 We enjoyed eating our way through Mercat del Ninot so much that we produced a video about our culinary experience at the bustling Barcelona market.

-When we first visited Barcelona ten years ago (gulp) during our honeymoon, we hit all of the typical tourist attractions.
+When we first visited Barcelona in 2007 (gulp) during our honeymoon, we hit all of the typical tourist attractions.
 We marveled at Gaudi’s masterpieces including the Sagrada Familia, Park Güell and Casa Battló.
 We strolled around the Gothic Quarter and ogled at the beautiful architecture.
 And, of course, we ate lots of beautiful food and visited the city’s most famous market, La Boqueria.

 Barcelona has changed quite a bit in the past decade.
 Catalunya’s largest city is an even more popular destination with international visitors streaming through the city’s expansive, well-planned streets as the amazing Sagrada Familia inches closer to its eventual completion.